flatline01/react-starter-project/readme.md

 We will use the default actors demo database provided by mysql.

 This is NOT a production ready repo.
-This is more trying to glue together react and express into a singular project. so we dont have to run two services or deployments.
+This is more trying to glue together react and express into a singular project, so we dont have to run two services or deployments.

 Adding
 `"proxy":"http://localhost:3001/",`
-to the react package.json will proxy requests to the back end.
+to the react package.json will proxy requests to the back end while running the development server.